Toxicology of carbon nanomaterials: Summary of Epidemiology Studies

 Currently, there is a lack of epidemiological evidence linking exposure to CNT to human health effects.
 To date, there have been only a handful of published epidemiological studies that have solely examined the health effects related to the exposure of CNT, while several other studies are currently underway and yet to be published.
 With the limited amount of human data, scientists are more reliant on the results of current animal toxicity studies to predict adverse health effects, as well as applying what is already known about exposures to other fibrous materials such as asbestos or fine and ultra-fine particulates.
 This limitation of human data has led to the use of the precautionary principle, which urges workplaces to limit exposure levels to CNT as low as possibly achievable in the absence of known health effects data.

 Epidemiology studies of nanomaterials thus far have considered a variety of nanomaterials.
 Few have been specific to CNTs and each has considered a small sample size.
 These studies have found some relationships between biological markers and MWCNT exposure.
 One cross-sectional study to evaluate health effects was conducted to determine associations of biomarkers in relation to measured CNT exposure.
 While no effect on lung function due to exposure was found, the study did observe some indications of early signs of effects to biomarkers associated with exposure to MWCNTs.
 Additionally, some results were contradictory to earlier in vitro studies making further studies necessary to further define effects.

 NIOSH Risk Assessment Summary

 NIOSH has undertaken a risk assessment based on available studies to determine appropriate recommendations of exposure levels.
 Their review found that while human health effects had not been directly observed, there were animal studies that showed potential for health effects that could reasonably be expected in humans upon sufficient exposure.
 In addition to animal studies, human cell studies were reviewed and determined that harmful effects were expressed.
-Ultimately, the risk assessment found the most relevant data upon which to calculate the REL were animal studies.
+Ultimately, the risk assessment found the most relevant data upon which to calculate the REL (recommended exposure limit) were animal studies.
 Corrections for inter-species differences, and updates to reflect advancing technologies in sampling methods and detection capabilities were considered as a part of the risk assessment.
 The resultant REL is several orders of magnitude smaller than those of other carbonaceous particulate matters of concern, graphite and carbon black.